Project-Based Programme

-Our SEMH (Social, Emotional and Mental Health) Project Based Programme is a 12 week programme that is designed to support 16-19 year olds with Social, Emotional, and Mental Health needs.
+Our SEMH (Social, Emotional and Mental Health) Project-Based Learning Programme, delivered over one term, is designed to support 16-19 year olds with Social, Emotional, and Mental Health needs.

 This programme is for 16-19 year olds who are: